OpenLI-NZ/openli/doc/ProvisionerDoc.md

 knows which packets contain mirrored traffic that should be decapsulated.
 More information on this option is given in CollectorDoc.md.
-Second, you must configure an IP intercept within the provisioner config as described below, but make sure to include the 'jmirrorid' parameter and that the value of that parameter matches the Intercept ID that is going to be assigned to the mirrored traffic when you trigger the mirror on your Juniper device.
+Second, you must configure an IP intercept within the provisioner config as described below, but make sure to include the 'vendmirrorid' parameter and that the value of that parameter matches the Intercept ID that is going to be assigned to the mirrored traffic when you trigger the mirror on your Juniper device.